Ionic vs Flutter: Best Platform for Hybrid App Development

 From enterprise teams needing critical support to developers looking for help from the community, Ionic has many support options.
 Flutter does not offer dedicated support services, which often leaves enterprises and developers searching through forums hoping to get help.

 The last thing to consider is the shelf-life of your project, and the freedom and flexibility that you’ll have as your app matures.

 For Flutter developers, you’re putting all of your eggs in the Flutter basket, meaning if Google kills the project (they never do that though, right?), you’ll be left with a skillset and codebase that are effectively homeless.

 With Ionic, you’re betting on the web, so that even if you choose to build on other platforms in the future, everything you build will still be based on open web standards.
 And, because Ionic relies on Web Components, you can use it with any JS framework.
 That’s important, because while React and Vue are hot today, that could change tomorrow.
 And with Ionic you’ll have the freedom to take advantage of whatever tomorrow brings.

-To help summarize the key distinctions between Flutter and Ionic, here’s a comparison chart that provides a breakdown along some of the key dimensions you’ll want to consider.
+To help summarize the key distinctions between these two alternatives, here’s a comparison chart that provides a breakdown of Flutter and Ionic along some of the key dimensions you’ll want to consider.

 |Runtime||Custom graphics engine||Web browser|

 |Native API access||Native plugin library, using Flutter native packages||Native plugin library, using Cordova and Capacitor|

 |Mobile performance||Excellent||Very Good|